flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 are either not installed to the proper location during the build or does not match the `$FLATPAK_ID`.

+### elf-arch-multiple-found

+Multiple ELF architectures were found after analysing the contents of the ref or build directory.
+All ELFs should match the architecture of the host.

+### elf-arch-not-found

+The architecture of ELFs in the ref contents or build directory does not match the architecture of the OSTree ref.

 ### external-gitmodule-url-found

 Git submodules outside of the GitHub orgs `flathub, flathub-infra, flatpak`